Against Kansas City, Austin Davis keeps himself in the Seahawks’ backup quarterback race

 Davis, who signed with Seattle as a free agent in June, did not enter the game until the fourth quarter.
 But when he did, he outplayed Boykin and galvanized the Seahawks’ offense.

-“He’s a very smart football player, he’s very savvy,” Carroll said of Davis.
+“He’s a very, very smart football player, he’s very savvy,” Carroll said of Davis.
+“He’s helped us and brought a lot of focus and good stuff to the room.
+He really is a big step ahead of what’s going on, always.
+It’s how he’s played.
+It’s pretty clear.”

 Davis completed five-straight passes, finishing with a 28-yard deep touchdown pass to Tanner McEvoy, to ice the game for Seattle.